skydoves/ElasticViews/README.md

 ```

 #### Example : ListView Item
-So also we can implment animation on listView's items like below.
+So also we can implement animation on listView's items like below.
 ```java
 private class ListViewItemClickListener implements AdapterView.OnItemClickListener{
         @Override